informatics-isi-edu/ermrestjs/doc/api.md

 #### reference.sort(sort) ⇒ <code>Reference</code>
 Return a new Reference with the new sorting
+TODO this should validate the given sort objects, but I'm not sure how much adding that validation will affect other apis and client

 **Kind**: instance method of [<code>Reference</code>](#ERMrest.Reference)
 **Returns**: <code>Reference</code> - A new reference with the new sorting